Raw, atypical, and brutally honest – as never experienced before. Are you ready to see Greece in its darker shades of blue?

 What we will see

-The Forgotten Greece tour lasts 9 days/ 10 nights.
-We will visit two UNESCO heritage sites, the Acropolis and Mystras, as well as Ancient Messene.
+The Forgotten Greece tour’s duration is 10 days.
+We will visit three UNESCO heritage sites, the Acropolis, Ancient Olympia, and Mystras.
 Then we will shift our focus from those well known highlights, to the more obscure locations, challenging narratives and dark histories that make this tour unique.
 Read on :

 Day 1 : Athens